What are pulmonary (lung) nodules?

 To diagnose the cause of nodules, your doctor will:

-- Ask about your symptoms, do a physical examination, and review your medical history.
+- Ask about your symptoms, do a physical examination, and review your past health.

 - Look at your X-rays or CT scan to find out the size, shape, location, and number of nodules you have.